netg5/airport-management/README.md

 ## TODO
 1. Write tests for the RESTful service
+2. Implement patch methods for all REST controllers
-2. Configure Zipkin service
+3. Configure Zipkin service
-3. Make Swagger available through the gateway for all microservices
+4. Make Swagger available through the gateway for all microservices
-4. Implement Hystrix fallback methods
+5. Implement Hystrix fallback methods
-5. Front-end (REST client)
+6. Front-end (REST client)